ryandaniels/ansible-role-firewalld/README.md

 ansible-playbook firewalld.yml --extra-vars "inventory=centos7 firewalld_managed=true firewalld_start=true" -i hosts-dev
 ```

-## TODO

-* [x] Get working with firewalld started or stopped
-* [ ] Confirm this everywhere needed:   notify: Reload firewalld
-* [ ] Add more tags to tasks
-* [x] Test this actually works if firewalld service is running and doesn't block traffic to running app
-* [ ] Build travis tests for many scenarios
-* [ ] Improve/shorten changing/removing a port
-* [ ] --diff doesn't show much since using many commands.
-Show what's going to happen and add pause when is debug enabled?

 ## firewalld Command Reference

 More commands can be found in firewalld documentation: <https://firewalld.org/documentation/man-pages/firewall-offline-cmd>